XuzhouHuang/AAD-in-Azure-China/Leverage Azure Active Directory Kerberos with Azure Files for hybrid identities.md

    * Windows 10 Enterprise single or multi-session, versions 2004 or later with the latest cumulative updates installed, especially the KB5007253 - 2021-11 Cumulative Update Preview for Windows 10.
    * Windows Server, version 2022 with the latest cumulative updates installed, especially the KB5007254 - 2021-11 Cumulative Update Preview for Microsoft server operating system version 21H2.

-## Benefits

-+ End users can access Azure file shares over the internet without requiring a line-of-sight to domain controllers from hybrid Azure AD-joined and Azure AD-joined VMs

-### Note

-> Your Azure Storage account can't authenticate with both Azure AD and a second method like AD DS or Azure AD DS.
-You can only use one authentication method.
-If you've already chosen another authentication method for your storage account, you must disable it before enabling Azure AD Kerberos.

 ## Lab Guidence